 For its ten races, Channel 4 has live broadcast rights to practice sessions, qualifying and full races – all of which can be streamed on its All 4 catch-up and on-demand platform.
 Get the free All 4 app and you can download the content on various mobile devices.
 Like BBC iPlayer, programmes stay on the service for 30 days.

 Alternatively, there's Sky Go (free to Sky customers), which allows streaming across a range of compatible Android, iOS and Kindle Fire devices.
 For another £5 you can get Sky Go Extra, which allows downloads.

 For those onboard with Virtual Reality, Sky has developed its own VR app which features a range of immersive experiences for F1 fans.
-These included exclusive behind-the-scenes access to the McLaren and Mercedes teams in pre-season testing in Barcelona.
-The VR experience can be enjoyed without a headset, but to get the best out of it either Google Cardboard, Samsung Gear VR or Occulus Rift is preferable.
+These included exclusive behind-the-scenes access to the McLaren and Mercedes teams at pre-season tests in Barcelona.
+The VR experience can be enjoyed without a headset, but either Google Cardboard, Samsung Gear VR or Occulus Rift is preferable.

 Android smartphones running Lollipop 5.0 (and above) or iPhones with iOS 8 (or more) can be used.
 The mobile devices will also need to be compatible with whatever headset you intend to use.

 If you have no interest in a Sky contract, you can opt instead for Now TV.
 Available across a range of devices, purchasing Day, Week or Month passes will allow viewers to dip in and out of Sky's sporting line-up at their leisure.
 It's available on a number of platforms including Android, iOS, Xbox and PS4.

 When and where can you watch Formula 1 highlights?